-- We introduce a system (called BLINKML) that offers errorcomputation trade-offs for training any MLE-based ML model, including Generalized Linear Models (e.g., linear regression, logistic regression, max entropy classifier, Poisson regression) and Probabilistic Principal Component Analysis.
+- 1. We introduce a system (called BLINKML) that offers errorcomputation trade-offs for training any MLE-based ML model, including Generalized Linear Models (e.g., linear regression, logistic regression, max entropy classifier, Poisson regression) and Probabilistic Principal Component Analysis.
 (Section 2) - 2.
 We formally study the sampling distribution of an approximate model's parameters, which we use to design an efficient algorithm that computes the probabilistic difference between an approximate model and a full one, without having to train the latter.
 (Section 3) - 3.
 We develop a technique that can analytically infer the quality of a new approximate model, only using a previous model and without having to train the new one.
 This ability enables BLINKML to automatically and efficiently infer the appropriate sample size for satisfying an error tolerance requested by the user.
-(Section 4)
+(Section 4) - 4.
+We empirically validate the statistical correctness and computational benefits of BLINKML through extensive experiments.
+(Section 5)

-1This is why VC-dimensions are sometimes used indirectly, as a comparative measure of quality [65].
+&lt;sup>1This is why VC-dimensions are sometimes used indirectly, as a comparative measure of quality [66].